MarcinOrlowski/lombok-php/docs/README.md

 ## Usage ##

 Now, further usage depends on type of annotations you wish to use.
-As PHP annotations do not work just by themselves automagically, you need to wire your classes with `Lombok PHP` yourself.
+As PHP annotations do not work just by themselves automagically, you need to connect your classes with `Lombok PHP` yourself to let all the automation happen.

 ### Using helper class ###